Healthy Blueberry Lemon Bread

 Why We Love This Recipe For Healthy Blueberry Lemon Bread

 There are few things better than baked goods with blueberries, and this healthy lemon blueberry bread is no different.
 The blueberries and citrus flavor pair so well together with the turbinado sugar and I absolutely love the sliced almonds on top.
-It’s so delicious!
+It’s simple to make and so delicious!

 - Incredibly kid-friendly!